 CONVERTIBLE SECURITIES.
 Certain funds held by the trust may invest in convertible securities.
 Convertible securities generally offer lower interest or dividend yields than non-convertible fixed income securities of similar credit quality because of the potential for capital appreciation.
 The market values of convertible securities tend to decline as interest rates increase and, conversely, to increase as interest rates decline.
 However, a convertible security's market value also tends to reflect the market price of common stock of the issuing company, particularly when that stock price is greater than the convertible security's "conversion price."
-The conversion price is defined as the predetermined price or exchange ratio at which the convertible security can be converted or exchanged for the underlying common stock.
+The convertible security can be converted or exchanged for the underlying common stock.
 As the market price of the underlying common stock declines below the conversion price, the price of the convertible security tends to be increasingly influenced more by the yield of the convertible security.
 Thus, it may not decline in price to the same extent as the underlying common stock.
 In the event of a liquidation of the issuing company, holders of convertible securities would be paid before that company's common stockholders.
 Consequently, an issuer's convertible securities generally entail less risk than its common stock.
 However, convertible securities fall below debt obligations of the same issuer in order of preference or priority in the event of a liquidation and are typically unrated or rated lower than such debt obligations.